ppeeva/softuni-sideways/README.md

 LocalStorage is used for persisting the user's token so that they are not logged out on refreshing the page.

-RouteGuard is added to prevent access to some pages for not authenticated users.

 ### front-end

 React Router is used for client-side navigation.
+Route guard is added to prevent access to some pages for not authenticated users.

 ContextAPI is used for distributing and accessing data of the authenticated user across the pages.